eerimoq/simba/doc/library-reference/oam/upgrade.rst

 .. module:: upgrade
    :synopsis: Software upgrade.

+The flash memory is partitioned into two partitions; the bootloader partition and the application partition.
+The software in the bootloader partition can perform a software upgrade of the application partition by using the erase and write commands.

 Bootloader
 ----------

-The bootloader is used to update and start the application.

 Four protocols are available to upload an application to the board;
 HTTP, TFTP, Kermit and UDS.